-We have recently partnered with the University of Derby through School Direct, as it has a strong reputation for nurturing successful, confident and forward-thinking teachers.
+We are partnered with the University of Derby through School Direct, as it has a strong reputation for nurturing successful, confident and forward-thinking teachers.

 Practical teaching experience and high-quality placements will help to build your classroom skills and with the excellent support you will receive from expert mentors, you will be part of the team from Day One.

 Trainees who have graduated from Derby University may also benefit from reduced course fees should you choose to continue teacher training within our partnership with Derby University.

 Working closely with our partner schools and with our University partners, reasonable adjustments can be put in place for students with a disability or specific learning differences, to ensure they can successfully complete their course and get the most out of their time with us.

 You’ll also need to choose a training location – select the relevant location name on the application form.

 Choose a training location - List of locations, vacancies and codes

 The Polesworth School, Dordon Road, Polesworth, Tamworth, B78 1QT